-Significantly, it’s unlikely that health insurance would play any role in circumstances where the No-Fault PIP medical benefits coverage levels were either unlimited or $50,000 for Medicaid recipients:
+Significantly, it’s unlikely that medical insurance would play any role in circumstances where the No-Fault PIP medical benefits coverage levels were either unlimited or $50,000 for Medicaid recipients:

-- Unlimited – If the coverage level in the relevant policy provides unlimited No-Fault PIP medical benefits coverage, then No-Fault would cover all of the medical care and treatment that is “reasonably necessary” for a car accident victim’s care, recovery or rehabilitation.
-However, if the policy with the unlimited coverage was coordinated, then health insurance would be the primary payer.
+- Unlimited – If the coverage level in the relevant policy provides unlimited No-Fault PIP medical benefits coverage, then No-Fault would cover all of the medical care and treatment that is “reasonably necessary” for a victim’s care, recovery or rehabilitation.
+However, if the policy with the unlimited coverage was coordinated, then medical insurance would be the primary payer.

-- $50,000/Medicaid – If a person opts for the $50,000 coverage level because he or she is enrolled in Medicaid, then it’s unlikely the person has private health insurance.
-However, if by some quirk a person does have private health insurance, then he or she would likely need to rely exclusively on the health insurance for coverage because under the federal Medicaid “Secondary Payer” rule Medicaid will not pay for car accident-related medical care if private health insurance has the “legal liability” to do so.
+- $50,000/Medicaid – If a person opts for the $50,000 coverage level because he or she is enrolled in Medicaid, then it’s unlikely the person has private medical insurance.
+However, if by some quirk a person does have private medical insurance, then he or she would likely need to rely exclusively on the medical insurance for coverage because under the federal Medicaid “Secondary Payer” rule Medicaid will not pay for crash-related medical care if private medical insurance has the “legal liability” to do so.
 (See 42 U.S.C.
 1396a(a)(25)(A))